I want to donate my eggs

 You can find out more about how we carry out our fertility treatments for egg recipients in the Treatment Journey.

-At the Herts & Essex Fertility Centre, we can offer treatment to those women who need donor eggs, and usually within two to nine months of application.
-As one of the busiest egg donation centres in the UK, we can offer you a 54% (Jan 2016-Jan 2017) chance of achieving a clinical pregnancy.
+At the Herts & Essex Fertility Centre, we can offer treatment to those women who need donor eggs, and usually within 6 months plus of application.

 The majority of our egg donors come to us via our egg sharing programme.
 This is where you would receive half of the eggs collected from a woman who is undergoing fertility treatment herself.